-Pan con Tomate y Ajo is one of my absolute favourites.
+Pan con tomate y ajo is one of our absolute favourite Spanish recipes.
 It is so easy, and takes just a couple of minutes to make.
 It’s great for a rapid lunch, a starter, or as tapas with guests.
 It is made with ingredients that most people will have in their house as they read this… so give it a go!

 Before anyone start whingeing (there’s always one), yes we know that originally “pa amb tomàquet” comes from Catalunya.
 But this is Spain Buddy, not Catalan Buddy.
 We use the Castellano translations for things wherever possible – not Catalan, Euskaldunak, Gallego, Occitan or Valenciano.
 This is because the vast majority of people living in Spain use Castellano as a first or second language.